monamh/Data-Structures-Course/HW2/Sort_Runtime_Compare/README.md

 # Homework Description
-Impelentation and runtime comparison of HeapSort, MergeSort and QuickSort
+Implementation and runtime comparison of HeapSort, MergeSort and QuickSort